True (Spandau Ballet album): Critical reception

 Gavin Martin of the New Musical Express wrote a long, scathing review of the album, which he opened by describing the band as "slimy" and "ingratiating" with "opportunist, vaguely plagiaristic whims and indulgences".
 He called the album "milksop funk pap", "bland feckless goo" and "doleful emasculation".
 Regarding Kemp's songwriting, he wrote,Despite all the talk of inner strength and celebrations of the highlife elsewhere, the music is stale and rigid with a backline that fairly grinds along where it should be bright and alert.

 As a pop band Spandau are too pedestrian, too tied up in their own self-important world to provide a sharp/indignant/imaginative insight to the times; and as a "soul" band, well, they're fooling no one.

 Retrospective reviews were mixed.
 Paul Evans wrote a brief summary review of most of their album discography in The Rolling Stone Album Guide and gave True three stars out of five without much to recommend.
 At his most complimentary, he opined, "Tony Hadley developed a way of vocalizing that joined the heavy dramatics of Bryan Ferry to the lounge act 'feeling' of a Gary Puckett or a bad Bobby Darin."
 Of all their albums, he concluded, "True remains creepily fascinating."
 Dan LeRoy of AllMusic complimented "the growing skill of guitarist Gary Kemp, the band's primary songwriter, who crafted a set of tunes aimed squarely at the charts."
 Like Rimmer, however, he did not find anything as interesting as their previous UK hits:Some listeners at the time called the album an MOR sellout, but its slick surfaces remain tough to resist, and while none of the cuts generate the excitement of past singles like "To Cut a Long Story Short" or "Chant No. 1," True remains Spandau Ballet's most consistent and best all-around album.

 Singles and videos

 Swain and Jolley's selection for their tryout as producers, "Lifeline", became the first single released from the album and debuted on the UK Singles Chart dated 2 October 1982.
 It peaked at number 7 during its 9 weeks there and reached the pop charts in other countries.
-In the US, it was paired with "Communication" when it appeared on Billboard magazine's Dance/Disco Top 80 chart.
+In the US it "bubbled under" Billboard magazine's Hot 100 to number 108, and it was paired with "Communication" when it appeared on their Dance/Disco Top 80 chart.
 The US chart appearances coincided with the airing of the music video on MTV in the spring of 1983.
 Critics were divided, with some finding it bland and others appreciating the R&B-style vocals.